Bathroom Renovation 2023 Cost Guide and Project Calculator

 How Much Does a Bathroom Remodel Cost?

 Remember, however, that a bathroom renovation could result in a substantial return on investment (ROI) at resale.
-In fact, Remodeling magazine’s most recent Cost vs. Value report indicates that homeowners are seeing a 60% – 67% return on investment for bathroom remodels.[1]
+In fact, Remodeling magazine’s most recent Cost vs. Value report indicates that homeowners are seeing close to a 67% return on investment for mid-range bathroom remodels.[1]

-Looking at a few of the expense factors will give us a better understanding of why nearly one-third pay $30,000 for a bathroom remodel.
+Looking at a few of the expense factors will give us a better understanding of why bathroom remodels can cost so much.

-Location – The location of the renovated bathroom in the home will affect the price.
-Upgrading a second-floor bathroom will require more plumbing than that of a bathroom on the first floor.
+The location of the renovated bathroom in the home will affect the price.
+Upgrading a second-floor bathroom may cost more if you need to run new pipes there or need heavy fixtures installed.
+Likewise, if you need the floor reinforced to hold heavy fixtures.

-Materials – Although building materials vary slightly in cost from location to location, your choice of materials can make a huge difference when you choose marble or quartz tiles and countertops over ceramic or porcelain.
-A jetted, whirlpool or walk-in tub will cost a lot more than a standard tub.
+Although building materials vary slightly in cost from location to location, your choice of materials can make a huge difference when you choose marble or quartz tiles and countertops over ceramic or porcelain.
+A jetted whirlpool or walk-in tub will cost a lot more than a standard tub.

 One method to save significant money on materials is to comparison shop and wait for sales on large, high-quality items like the tub, toilet, or vanity.